SumoLogic/sumologic-net-appenders/README.md

 ```

 ## Log4net

-To install the Log4Net appender, follow the following steps:
+To install the Log4Net appender, use the following steps:

 ```
 PM> Install-Package SumoLogic.Logging.Log4Net
 ```